 Balderston died in 1954 and Deane in 1958.
 The Balderston version was copyrighted in 1927 and a possible revised version was copyrighted in 1933 and both were renewed (1954 & 1960), so they are subject to the duration periods for published works, 95 years.
 While this may have an impact on when the text of Balderston's play may enter the public domain, a 1933 version (if different from 1927) has no impact on the film released two years prior.

-Deane's lifespan, however, does present an issue for people counting down the days when Dracula enters the public domain.
-We must consider that Deane's version of the play was not published during his lifetime (at least in the US) and it intended only for British and possibly Commonwealth audiences.
-I can find no entries in the Catalog of Copyright Entries from 1924 through 1927 which indicate he registered it as an unpublished work.
+Deane's lifespan, however, does present an issue for people counting down the days when 1931's Dracula enters the public domain.
+We must consider that Deane's version of the play was not published during his lifetime in the US as it was intended to be performed only for British and possibly Commonwealth audiences.
+Performance of a play does not equal publication of that play, the script must be made available for sale for the play to be deemed published. can find no entries in the Catalog of Copyright Entries from 1924 through 1927 which indicate he registered it as an unpublished work.
+If Deane's play was made available for performances outside his acting company, then it would only have been available in the U.K. and Commonwealth countries.
 Deane's lifespan may thus add an extra two years to the public domain date due to the original work being unpublished, which gives it a term of life of the author plus seventy years.

 If, on the other hand, if the 1927 play and 1931 film are considered publications of Deane's work, then Deane's lifespan has no impact on the public domain entry date for the film.
 The Copyright Office has some guidance on this issue which may assist us.
 In Chapter 1909.1 of the Compendium of U.S. Copyright Office Practices, "Unpublished Work Embodied in a Published Work", it says: